syncfusion-content/wpf-docs/wpf/Chart(Classic)/Getting-Started.md

-   > Note: Y mapping property should be a double compatible type, and x mapping property can be double string, DateTime, TimeSpan, and etc.
+   N> Y mapping property should be a double compatible type, and x mapping property can be double string, DateTime, TimeSpan, and etc.